nanlabs/nameyourpc/README.md

-# nameyourpc Frontend
+# NaNLABS PC Name Generator!

-This project was generated using [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DON'T USE THIS TEMPLATE AS IT!** Generate yours using the command and following the options in the interactive menu.
+> This project was generated using [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DON'T USE THIS TEMPLATE AS IT!** Generate yours using the command and following the options in the interactive menu.
 Check the docs for more information!

+Did you know that giving your computer a unique name not only adds a personal touch but also enhances the bond between you and your trusty machine?
+It's a tradition that celebrates the geeky culture we all love, and we're excited to be a part of it 🤓

 ## Features